Resource ordering

 relationships let you specify aspects of the order Puppet follows as it applies

 resources.
-You learned how to use the --graph
+You learned how to use the --graph flag and dot tool to visualize

-resource relationships, and how to use notify
+resource relationships, and how to use notify and subscribe to refresh

 a service when a related configuration file changes.
 Finally, you learned about